hannesbarbez/BarbezDotEu.Twitter/README.md

 ##### Summary

-A constant representing this package's default implementation for the fully-qualified URL to use to search for symbols in recent tweets.
+A constant representing this package's default implementation for the fully-qualified URL to use to search for topics in recent tweets.
 However, omits the actual search query and query fields.

 <a name='P-BarbezDotEu-Twitter-TwitterConfiguration-ConsumerKey'></a>
 ### ConsumerKey `property`